My new online project...

 October and the Waning Year

 The older I get, the more aware I am of living on the surface of a spinning rocky sphere that orbits a star.
-As this sphere progresses around the star, it does so at a tilt of 23.5° from the vertical.
+And as the sphere progresses around the star, it does tilted at 23.5° from the vertical.
 As I wrote the other day, this means we spend (just over) half the year with our hemisphere tilted towards the sun (our summer), and (just under) half the year with our hemisphere tilted away from the sun (our winter).

 Even two weeks ago I could leave the house and go into town wearing a shirt, with a lightweight jacket in my rucksack for the cool evening or passing shower.
 Now, it's back into three-layer weather.
 The sky is cloudier, but not overcast; the year has been dry – maybe too dry for what farmers need.
 Climate change won't make Poland unbearably hot, but it will dry the country out.
 Droughts, punctuated by flash floods with the potential for local devastation as we saw last month.